cgardesey/afa_call_verify/README.md

 ## Introduction

 This is a web application built with Laravel and Vue that allows registered users to trigger GSM calls from a web browser.
-The admin panel provides functionality to manage registered users, view call logs, and generate reports.
+The admin panel provides functionality to manage registered usersand view call logs.

 ## Features